 It was a pleasure to dive into the data of corporate solar and wind adoption for The Guardian.
 Corporations are stepping up their renewable energy investment and infrastructure, and there’s no going back, no matter who wins what election.

+More and more businesses are looking at ways of reducing their carbon footprint.
+A medical center in Bismarck, North Dakota, built a new building with the sole purpose of creating energy savings (read more about it here).
 Businesses are buying more wind and solar electricity than ever before to help lower their carbon footprint in offices, stores, and factories.
 In fact, if a company who doesn’t currently have solar power meets the criteria to have it for their business as previously they were not able to due to other factors, businesses can be put on the SGIP resiliency program especially if they do not have the finances to continue on with their current energy plan, or their business is in need of relief.

 Wind energy has long been the favorite.
 Businesses, not counting power companies, signed 2,000 megawatts of it in 2015, a jump from 100 megawatts in 2009, according to the American Wind Energy Association.
 Wind energy is enabling Google, the largest corporate buyer of renewable electricity in the world, to hit the 100% renewable energy goal, which it expects to achieve next year.
 The company has inked 2,548 megawatts of wind contracts and 141 megawatts of solar from projects around the world.